-Of course, once the aesthetic consideration is out of the way, we must consider the relative merits of each bow in terms of performance, and there’s no reason to mince words here: The compound bow outperforms the crossbow in almost every performance metric, often by a sizable margin.
+Of course, once the aesthetic consideration is out of the way, we must consider the relative merits of each bow.
+The compound bow outperforms the crossbow in almost every performance metric, often by a sizable margin.

 First, think of the size.

-The compound bow is, in many ways, more succinct of a machine than the crossbow, and at least features many fewer physically cumbersome parts you’ll need to think of as you’re moving through, say, the woods, or across the shooting range.
+The compound bow is, in many ways, more succinct of a machine than the crossbow.
+It features many fewer physically cumbersome parts you’ll need to think of as you’re moving through, say, the woods, or across the shooting range.